 7.1 The product shall meet the requirement specified in this Indian Standard.

-7.2 The manufacturer shall produce the consent clearance as per the provisions of Water (Prevention and Control of Pollution) Act 1974 and Air (Prevention and Control of Pollution) Act 1981 and authorizations, if required under the rules notified under the Environment (Protection) Act, 1986 and rules made there under as per Bureau of Indian Standards Act, 2016 while applying for the ECOMark.
+7.2 The manufacturer shall produce the consent clearance as per the provisions of Water (Prevention and Control of Pollution Act) 1974 and Air (Prevention and Control of Pollution Act) 1981 and authorizations, if required under the rules notified under the (Environment Protection Act), 1986 and rules made there under as per Bureau of Indian Standards Act, 2016 while applying for the ECO-Mark.

 The product(s) or product packaging(s) may display in brief the criteria based on which the product has been labeled environment friendly.